MarkBugno/TricentisCSharpDeveloperAlgorithmicTest/README.md

 <img src="./Images/AcceptanceCriteria.png" width="600px" />

 ## What outcome do we want?
-We want a CSV file containing the list of all retained boxes (all boxes neither discareded nor suppressed).
+We want a CSV file containing the list of all retained boxes (all boxes neither discarded nor suppressed).
 We also want a print out of the number of boxes retained, discarded (due to low quality), and suppressed (due to overlapping significantly).

 ## What do we want you to do?
 A solution exists in [the src directory](./src).
 This solution contains a sample [box file](./src/BoxChooser/boxes.csv).
 Write a program to satisfy the requirements above.
 Feel free to replace any/all existing code.
 You will be judged based on: